KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 Then, the program uses `os.walk()` to traverse and sort the directories and files, removing the `.git` and `.github` directories as it goes.

-As the program "walks," each directory name is formatted as a category and added to the `content`.
-The program then iterates through each file in each category, formatting the file name as a title, and converting it into a hyperlink.
+As the program "walks," each directory name is formatted as a category and added to `content`.
+The program then iterates through each file in each category, formatting the file name as a title, converting it into a hyperlink, and adding it to `content`.

 At the end of the program, the README.md file is opened and all of the `content` is written into it.